lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

   stopping_condition:
     # Float in [0., 1.] for percentage, int for number of samples, -1 means inactive.
     n_samples: -1
     # Float, minimum distance between two images in the sampled dataset, -1. means inactive.
     min_distance: -1.
   selected_sequence_length: 1

   # datapool
   datapool:
     # Name of the datapool.
+This will create a local datapool.
     name:
     # If True keeps backup of all previous data pool states.
     keep_history: True
+    # Dataset id from Lightly platform where the datapool should be hosted.
     id:

   # datasource